IBM/automation-integration-platform/README.md

     ![Copy Server URL and LoginToken](images/server_url_and_token.png)

  7. Copy the entitlement key, this can be obtained from visiting the [IBM Container Library](https://myibm.ibm.com/products-services/containerlibrary) and place it in the `entitlement_key` variable.

+ 8. Start **Colima**.
+This needs to be done after each time the computer is restarted.
+(The first time **Colima** is started takes longer to prepare the environment.)

+    ```shell
+    $ pwd
+    ~/automation-integration-platform/ (for e.g this is the current working directory which contains lanch.sh)
+    colima start --mount  ~/automation-integration-platform:/cp4i:w
+    ```

 ##### Deploying on IBM Cloud (Portworx or ODF)